edw/scheme-edn/README.md

 note, the library returns EDN `nil` as the value `edn-nil`, which can be tested for via `edn-nil?`.

 This implementation should parse any valid EDN document.
-Note, however, that `#inst`- and `#uuid`-tagged values are not parsed but passed as if they were user-defined tagged literals.
 Also, since Clojure programs may emit ratio values, they are parsed into Scheme ratios despite their absence from the EDN standard.
 Finally, note that `parse-edn` will return `#f` on failure, which is also the result of